luizbgomide/sovereign/rules.md

 <strong id="readied">Readied</strong> gear is carried in hands, holsters, quick-access pockets, or other easily-accessible places.
 It can be used as part of an action without any further preparation.
 A character can carry a number of Readied points equal to half their Strength, rounded down.

-PCs can haul much heavier objects if necessary.
+Delvers can haul much heavier objects if necessary.
 If they push their limits for longer terms, they can carry an additional two Ready and four Stowed items.
 The first time they do this, their Move speed is cut by 30%, from 30 feet to 20 feet.
 The second time, it’s cut by 50%, from 20 feet to 10 feet.
 More weight than this can’t be practically hauled over significant distances.

 ### Bulk Weights

-Sometimes the PCs need to transport bulk amounts of goods that are measured in pounds.
-When it’s necessary to convert these weights into encumbrance points, a GM can just assume that fifty pounds is worth about ten points of encumbrance to a PC hauling a pack out on their back.
+Sometimes the Delvers need to transport bulk amounts of goods that are measured in pounds.
+When it’s necessary to convert these weights into encumbrance points, a GM can just assume that fifty pounds is worth about ten points of encumbrance.

 ### Pack Animals and Porters

-To haul more equipment and loot than the PCs can carry, they need pack animals or porters.
+To haul more equipment and loot than the Delvers can carry, they need pack animals or porters.

 | Type                      | Cost   | Enc |
 | ------------------------- | ------ | --- |